 - In a large bowl, mix together the chia seeds, cinnamon and oats/wheat germ.
 In another bowl, add the honey and pumpkin seed butter and microwave for 30 seconds, stirring until smooth.

 - Use a large wooden spoon to mix the dates into the dry ingredients, then add the honey/pumpkin seed butter.
-Stir together until everything is mixed together and then add the dried cranberries and chocolate chips.
+Stir together until everything is mixed together and then add the pumpkin seeds, dried cranberries and chocolate chips.

 - Line an 8x8 baking dish with parchment paper, then empty the granola mixture into it.
 Using a spatula or wet hands, pack the mixture down firmly into the dish.
 Make sure you use a lot of force to pack it all down, as this will keep the bars together.
 Place the dish in the refrigerator for at least 6 hours before removing the bars from the pan and cutting into 12 equal pieces.